ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-1.md

 ## Training Days

-There were three training day workshops available: Master R Developer with Hadley Wickahm, Intermediate Shiny with Joe Cheng, and Master the Tidyverse with Garrett Grolemund.
+There were three training day workshops available: Master R Developer with Hadley Wickham, Intermediate Shiny with Joe Cheng, and Master the Tidyverse with Garrett Grolemund.
 The Tidyverse workshop was more basic, and while I definitely want to learn more Shiny, I decided to take the Master R Developer workshop.
 I've been meaning to learn more about making packages, the focus of the second day, and I always enjoy getting the chance to learn from Hadley again:

 ![center](https://github.com/robinsones/robinsones.github.io/blob/master/images/Hadley_learning.png)

 The first day had some material I'd heard already in meetups Hadley has done, but it's always helpful to get a refresher.
 Other material, such as those on Object-Oriented Programming and S3 classes, were new.
 The second day on packages was entirely new to me and a great way to help overcome inertia and finally start writing packages.

 There were about 70 people in the Master R Developer workshop.
 Hadley ran a pretty interactive workshop, with lots of exercises to work on yourself or with your neighbor.
 This was a great way to try out what you'd just learn, figure out what you didn't understand, and get help from the couple of TAs if needed.

+A good amount of the information he covered is available in two of his free online books, [Advanced R](http://adv-r.had.co.nz/) and [R Packages](http://r-pkgs.had.co.nz/).
+But I personally prefer learning programming from a lecture and interactive exercises to reading a book, and going to the training days also forced me to work on the material, rather than putting it off for some day.
+Moreover, going in person allows you to ask questions (and learn from others' questions).
+Hadley also made some off-the-cuff remarks that, because of his long experience with R, were very helpful.
+Finally, the workshop was just plain enjoyable, and a great way to spend two days.

+## Conference Talks

+## Social